fspacheco/playground-UlMWyvCJ/lessons/lesson3.md

 Let's look at some of the operations that can be performed on a C string without modifying the string(s) involved.
-To use the functions in this lesson, please make sure to `#include` the header file `string.h`.

 # Number of characters in a string - `strlen`